OP-Engineering/op-sqlite/README.md

 ![benchmark](https://raw.githubusercontent.com/OP-Engineering/op-sqlite/main/benchmark2.png)

+Memory consumption is also 50% to 80% reduced compared to `react-native-quick-sqlite`.
+Queries that before might have OOM now can run just fine.

 # DB Paths

 The library creates/opens databases by appending the passed name plus, the [library directory on iOS](https://github.com/OP-Engineering/op-sqlite/blob/main/ios/OPSQLite.mm#L51) and the [database directory on Android](https://github.com/OP-Engineering/op-sqlite/blob/main/android/src/main/java/com/op/sqlite/OPSQLiteBridge.java#L18).
 If you are migrating from `react-native-quick-sqlite` you will have to move your library using one of the many react-native fs libraries.